 Postgraduate Certificate in

-Postgraduate Certificate in Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) Kingston University
+Postgraduate Certificate in Primary Teaching leading to Qualified Teacher Status (QTS) Kingston University

 Why choose this course?

 This course will enable you to become an effective, inclusive and evidence-informed teacher.
-At the heart of our course is a commitment to personalising your journey to Early Years Teacher Status.
-We'll help you to grow in confidence and competence by providing you with outstanding support as you train.
+At the heart of our course is a commitment to personalising your journey to Qualified Teacher Status (QTS).
+You will grow in confidence and competence with our outstanding support as you train to become a teacher.

-You'll also benefit from a course that supports you in becoming a research-engaged teacher, who can use evidence to drive improvements in children's learning and well-being.
+You will also benefit from a course that supports you in becoming a reflective, research-engaged teacher who can use evidence to drive improvements in young people's learning and well-being.
 Your PGCE modules form part of our Master of Research in Education, which you can continue with beyond your PGCE year.

 Reasons to choose Kingston University